Amy Krauss: Death

 Krauss died in Poole on 26 December 1961 at the age of 85.

 Style

 Krauss painting was influenced by her friend Frances Hodgkins and the Scottish Colourists, and her work has been compared to that of Leslie Hunter.
 Her pottery was influenced by peasant wares she collected whist traveling in France and Italy.
 Most of her pieces could be used as domestic ware.
 These were mainly small pieces which was dictated by the modest equipment in her studio including the size of her oil-fired kiln.

 Public collections

-As well as Trees and Cottages in the Royal Collection Trust there are two paintings by Krauss in the collection of Auckland Art Gallery, New Zealand.
+As well as Trees and Cottages in the Royal Collection there are two paintings by Krauss in the collection of Auckland Art Gallery, New Zealand.